 During this phase, you will select an implementation partner, form a steering committee, and assemble an implementation team.
 The steering committee is typically comprised of senior delegates from your selected HRIS supplier, your organization’s HR director, the internal project manager, and preferably a senior user from your business (optional).
 The major role of the implementation team is to work on the day-to-day duties that arise as a result of the implementation.

 You will need to develop a training program for your technical personnel, a communication strategy, a Frequently Asked Questions website, and other support papers before going live.
+You will need to develop a training program for your technical personnel, a communication strategy, a Frequently Asked Questions website, and other support papers before going live.
+When it comes to the FAQ, consider using a website builder for a more professional approach.

 You may formally launch your HRIS if all of your support processes are in place.
 Remember to collect feedback regularly and to keep your training materials up to date with the changing systems.
 Constant, precise communication is essential in this situation.